 Ethics in the News/Culture

 The Prindle Post is different from other explanatory news sites in that we position ethical questions front and center.
-We aim to situate readers in a broader conversation and place subjects in the larger philosophical context to which they belong.
+We aim to situate a general, non-academic audience in the broader conversation and place subjects in the larger philosophical context to which they belong.
 We hope to engage readers by emphasizing the underlying moral issues and controversies that make a news story noteworthy or that make some aspect of our culture thought-provoking.
 We encourage potential applicants to familiarize themselves with the site to get a sense of the Post’s style and voice.